tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/常见问题/快照相关问题_intl_en.md

 </table>

-### Why can’t some of the snapshot be used to create images?
+### Why can't some of the snapshot be used to create images?
 You can create snapshots for both system disks and data disks.
 However, only the snapshot of a system disk can be used to create a custom image.

-### Why can’t I delete the snapshot?
+### Why can't I delete the snapshot?
-To delete a snapshot, please make sure that the snapshot you want to delete is not associated with any image.
+To delete a snapshot, make sure that the snapshot you want to delete is not associated with any image.
 To query associated snapshots of an image, go to the [image](https://console.cloud.tencent.com/cvm/image) page and click the ID/Name of the image.

 ### How are snapshots created from an image billed?
 Images use the CBS snapshot service for data storage.
 The associated snapshots of a custom image will be billed by the storage size.
-To view the size of your snapshots, please go to [Snapshot Overview](https://console.cloud.tencent.com/cvm/snapshot/overview).
+To view the size of your snapshots, go to [Snapshot Overview](https://console.cloud.tencent.com/cvm/snapshot/overview).

 ### How are shared images billed?
 The owner of shared images is charged the snapshot fee, while the recipient account will not be charged.
 For more information about the snapshot billing, see [Billing Overview](https://intl.cloud.tencent.com/document/product/362/32415).